spilabkorea/iot_network_traffic_anomlay_classification/README.md

 ## Introduction
 ### Background
 The rapid expansion of Internet of Things (IoT) networks has introduced significant security vulnerabilities, as these networks often transmit sensitive data across interconnected devices.
 Common threats include Denial of Service (DoS), Distributed DoS (DDoS), spoofing, and data theft.
 Traditional security measures like firewalls and encryption are insufficient against evolving attacks, necessitating advanced Intrusion Detection Systems (IDS).
-Machine Learning (ML) and Deep Learning (DL) have emerged as powerful tools for IDS, but challenges remain in detecting novel attacks and handling noisy, high-dimensional IoT traffic data
+Machine Learning (ML) and Deep Learning (DL) have emerged as powerful tools for IDS, but challenges remain in detecting novel attacks and handling noisy, high-dimensional IoT traffic data.

 ### Problem Statement
 Existing IDS face limitations in: